huijing/slides/moz-roadshow-2017/README.md

 When you have more than 1 item, an understanding of box alignment makes things much easier.
 Say we want to centre both these children.
 Setting `justify-content:center` aligns them along the inline-axis, while setting `align-items:center` aligns them along the block-axis.
 Flexbox by default lays out all its children in one line without wrapping, so change that to `wrap`.
 Wrap only kicks in when the content is longer than the container, so make the width of one of the children `100%`.

-There's a difference between `align-content` and `align-items`, where content controls alignment of the box's content within its content box, while items specifies the behaviour for each individual child.
+There's a difference between `align-content` and `align-items`, where content controls alignment of all the `content` as a unified block within the parent container, while `items` aligns items along the flex line.

 When it comes to flex children, the key property is `flex`.
 It is strongly recommended that we use the `flex` shorthand rather than each of the individual long-hand properties.
 First value for amount of growth, second value for amount of shrinkage and last value being the starting width before free space is distributed.

-Anyhoo, `flex` comes with some handy keyword values for commonly desired effects, as shown in this table.
+`flex` comes with some handy keyword values for commonly desired effects, as shown in this table.
 If we don't set the flex value on a flex child, its default behaviour is cannot grow, will shrink.

 A common issue I hear is that it's difficult to create a grid system with Flexbox.
 The thing about Flexbox is, even though you can make a grid system with it, it probably isn't the best idea to do so.